NeoHeart Europe 2026

 Pricing

-Earlybird rates will be in place from Friday 6 February 2026, 9am GMT until Wednesday 1 April, 9am GMT:
+Earlybird rates are in place from Friday 27 February 2026, 9am GMT until Monday 1 June, 9am GMT:

 - 3 day ticket (pre-conference day & main meeting): Consultants (earlybird) - £600